 Read Verify

-It is a method of checking the accuracy of data that involves reading data from the drive to the controller, which checks the data for errors but does not send it on to the system.
+Data verification is a method that checks the accuracy of data by reading it from the drive to the controller, which then verifies the data for errors before sending it on to the system.

 Read/Write Head

-A hard disk's read/write head is a particular physical component in charge of both reading data from and writing data to the drive.
-Typically, read/write heads consist of an actuator arm and a narrow horizontal magnetic blade.
+The read/write head of a hard disk is a physical component that reads data from and writes data to the drive.
+It consists of an actuator arm and a thin magnetic blade.

 Recoverable Error

-It is a read error that the device can fix by performing an E.C.C. recovery operation or by rereading the data.
+The device is experiencing a read error that can be resolved by performing an E.C.C.
+(Error Correcting Code) recovery operation or by re-reading the data.

 Redundant Arrays of Independent Disks (RAID)